-- 3.1 This policy and associated standards and guidelines are mandatory for all members of South Durham Gymnastics & British Gymnastics.
-In addition, the policy applies to non-members who are part of a national squad athlete's entourage including but not limited to coaches, trainers, agents, medical personnel and to any individuals acting on behalf of South Durham Gymnastics / British Gymnastics, such as directors, officials or administrators whether employed, contracted or voluntary. - 3.2 The policy applies to incidents of harassment and abuse that arise from participation in: - South Durham Gymnastics regulated activities; and - South Durham Gymnastics representative events. - 3.3 The responsibility to report also applies to any concerns that a child or adult at risk may be experiencing abuse outside gymnastics. - 3.4 The policy applies to any individuals or organisations that is providing a service to South Durham Gymnastics; even those within a third-party capacity must also demonstrate that they comply with these standards.
+- 3.1 This policy and associated standards and guidelines are mandatory for all members of South Durham Gymnastics.
+In addition, the policy applies to non-members who are part of South Durham Gymnastics such as directors, officials or administrators whether employed, contracted or voluntary. - 3.2 The policy applies to incidents of harassment and abuse that arise from participation in: - South Durham Gymnastics regulated activities; and - South Durham Gymnastics representative events.

+- 3.3 The responsibility to report also applies to any concerns that a child or adult at risk may be experiencing abuse outside gymnastics. - 3.4 The policy applies to any individuals or organisations that is providing a service to South Durham Gymnastics; even those within a third-party capacity must also demonstrate that they comply with these standards.